How we cite our quotes:

 Nor could tonight's gay feast restrain (27)

 Again, the metaphor of freedom and restraint!
 The power of Porphyria's love for the speaker made her skip a party.
 She simply couldn't "restrain" the urge to visit him.

-And all night long we have not stirred, And yet God has not said a word!
+And yet God has not said a word!

 This reference to God is the only suggestion of an outside system of ethics in the poem.
 It almost seems to be a taunt, as though the speaker laughs at the idea of any kind of retribution.